OmerWeintroubWix/nested-menu/README.md

 Deletes a menu by id

 ## UPDATE (a menu): http://localhost:8080/api/menu/:menuId, body: {newName: string}
-Renames a mtnu by id (newName param needed)
+Renames a menu by id (newName param needed)